 Know how resources are charged

 Google Cloud operates on a consumption model.
 You are charged based on how much of a particular resource or product you use over a given payment period.
+You must enable a Cloud Billing account to use Google Cloud products.
 Products measure consumption in different ways, for example:

 - As an amount of time (how many seconds a machine was running)